-NOTICE IS HEREBY GIVEN THAT the second Annual General Meeting of the Company will be held at McNamara Corporate Services Inc., Cnr.
-Flamboyant Drive & Almond Road, Rodney Bay, Gros Islet, St. Lucia, on Wednesday, the 11th of July, 2018 at 12:00 Noon, to consider, and if thought fit, the passing of the following ordinary resolutions.
+NOTICE IS HEREBY GIVEN THAT the Third Annual General Meeting of the Company will be held at McNamara Corporate Services Inc., Cnr.
+Flamboyant Drive & Almond Road, Rodney Bay, Gros Islet, St. Lucia on Wednesday, the 17th day of July, 2019 at 11:30 a.m. to consider. and if thought fit, the passing of the following ordinary resolutions:

-Directors and Auditor Reports & Audited Financial Statements

-THAT the Audited Financial Statements of the Company for the year ended February 28, 2018, together with the Reports of the Directors and the Auditors thereon, be and are hereby adopted.
+- 1. Directors and Auditors Reports & Audited Financial Statements THAT the Audited Financial Statements of the Company for the year ended February 28, 2019, together with the Reports of the Directors and the Auditors thereon, be and are hereby adopted. - 2.
 Re-appointment of Auditors